 Protection also includes a bactericidal mouthwash, avoiding brushing assertively - and not flossing - chewing on the other side of the mouth, and over-the-counter pain killers and ice packs to reduce pain and swelling.

 In an additional two weeks there a second follow-up appointment ensures the graft has attached properly, and full healing takes between six to eight weeks with the tissue healing fully around six months after surgery.

-Receding gums can cause the teeth and roots to become exposed to both bacteria and temperature changes as well as food particles.
+Receding gums can cause the teeth and roots to become exposed to both germs and temperature changes as well as food particles.
 This will become painful and can lead to loss of the tooth if it is not corrected so a gum graft may be necessary.
 By taking tissue from an outside source and covering it the tooth can be saved.

 Looking for a 100% all-natural liquid tooth oil and mouth rinse?
 Check out OraMD Original Strength and OraMD Extra Strength.
 Subscribe to our Trusted Health Club newsletter for more information about natural living tips, natural health, oral care, skincare, body care and foot care.
 If you are looking for more health resources check out the Trusted Health Resources list.

 Kassandra Foreman has been writing freelance for five years now and enjoys learning about new things to write about.
 When not writing she teaches yoga and meditation with a focus on health and fitness.